BlueKNIGHT107/BlueKNIGHT107/README.md

 - 🔭 I’m currently working on Neural Networks
 - 🌱 I’m currently learning Tensorflow
-- 👯 I’m looking to collaborate on open source projects
+- 👯 I’m looking to collaborate on professional projects
 - 🤔 I’m looking for Hogwarts
 - 💬 Ask me about Programming
 - 📫 How to reach me: +91-7587143279